Mylan gets DCGI nod for remdesivir in India, will launch at Rs 4,800 per vial

 Coronavirus Drug: Maharashtra, Delhi in list of 5 states to get first set of remdesivir

-The DCGI has approved the company''s remdesivir 100 mg per vial for restricted emergency use in India as part of the regulator''s accelerated approval process to address urgent, unmet needs amid the evolving the COVID-19 pandemic, Mylan said in a statement.
+The DCGI has approved the company's remdesivir 100 mg per vial for restricted emergency use in India as part of the regulator's accelerated approval process to address urgent, unmet needs amid the evolving the COVID-19 pandemic, Mylan said in a statement.

 The drug is approved for the treatment of suspected or laboratory confirmed incidences of COVID-19 in adults and children hospitalised with severe presentations of the disease, it added.